 ACTIONS: In the zone

 Create a space on campus or at home where nature can thrive.
 When enhanced with the right native plants, spaces big and small can become habitats and healthy corridors for native birds, bees, butterflies and other wildlife.
 Native plants also provide us with a range of benefits, from wellbeing to food!
 Get started with a garden plot on campus or by creating a container garden at home.

 ACTIONS: Go Wild School Grants

 Do you have an idea to help nature thrive on your campus?
 Can you suggest ways your faculty, campus club or student residence can help protect and restore habitats and ecosystems in your campus community?
-Applications open from September 15, 2022, to October 28, 2022.
+Applications are open until November 14, 2022.